KyuuKiya/kyuukiya.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 - **Establishment of a Novel Compton Camera for Dosimetry Application in Boron Neutron Capture Therapy**
   - *2024.04 - Now*
-  - Division of Sustainable Energy and Environmental Engineering, Graduate School of Engineering, Osaka University / Heavy Ion Medical Center, Gunma University
+  - Division of Sustainable Energy and Environmental Engineering, Graduate School of Engineering, Osaka University
   - Description: In boron neutron capture therapy (BNCT), it is necessary to know the difficult-to-determine boron concentration and neutron fluence for in-vivo dose evaluation.
 To address this problem, the measurement of 478 keV prompt gamma-rays from boron neutron capture reactions has been proposed.
 Compton cameras utilize incident gamma-rays which are Compton scattered in a scatterer detector followed by their photoelectric absorption by an absorber detector.
 Thus, we are developing a novel compton camera that can measure the 478 keV prompt gamma-rays precisely in high intensity neutron irradiation field for clinical BNCT.
 </div>
 </div>